 Exercise and Mental Health

-In my therapy practice, I encourage the use of exercise, and I guide in the development of an exercise program as part of life-style change for enhancing wellness, and treating a variety of mental issues.
-In future blogs, I will share a unique perspective of the use of exersice for self-development.
+In my therapy practice Bethesda, I encourage the use of exercise, and I guide in the development of an exercise program as part of life-style change for enhancing wellness, and treating a variety of mental issues.
+In future blogs, I will share a unique perspective of the use of exercise for self-development.